My Fender Mustang GTX100 Amplifier Review

 The New Fender Mustang GTX Look

-I am a huge fan of the new design and look of the Mustang GTX.
+I am a massive fan of the new design and look of the Mustang GTX.
 The Fender Mustang V2 line of amplifiers looked like a regular amplifier from the front while the GT looked like a Bluetooth speaker (in my opinion).
 Going back to a stage amplifier aesthetic is a really great move on Fenders’ behalf!

 Does it sound like the amps it’s Modelling?

-The Fender Mustang GTX amplifiers really nail a lot of the amplifiers they are modeling.
+The Fender Mustang GTX amplifiers really nail a lot of the amps they are modeling.
 What this amplifier does best is sound like the 1×12 amplifiers it’s cloning.
 For example, a Fender Super-Reverb has 4×10″ speakers, and the Mustang only has a single 12″ speaker.
 For this reason, it will never nail that sound as good as a Princeton or Deluxe Reverb.
 The single 12″ speaker throws a lot of wind!

 My Full Video Review of the Mustang GTX 100 Guitar Amplifier